 In fact, many refer to tailgating as the “most common” security risk facing organizations today.
 We surveyed a group of security end users and advisors across the nation to get their thoughts on tailgating.
 The infographic below gives a snapshot of the survey results.
 Click on the graphic to download the official "Trends in Tailgating Executive Summary."

 The security measures you put in place at the entrances and exits of your organization are the first line of defense against intrusion at your facility.
 However, even with measures such as access control in place, you may still be at risk from unauthorized entry to your facility.
+How so?